-So, you’ve decided that you need a budget, that 2019 is the year you’ll finally tackle your finances!
-You’ve signed up for YNAB’s free, 34-day trial and skimmed through the unofficial YNAB starter pack.
-Then, you cracked open the app to get started on your brand-new budget, and that’s when it hit you: this new YNAB budget seems a little…well…different.
+So, you’ve decided that you need a budget, that 2020 is the year you’ll finally tackle your finances!
+You’ve signed up for YNAB’s free, 34-day trial, then cracked open the app to get started on your brand new budget.
+That’s when it hit you: this new YNAB budget seems a little…well…different.

 We don’t budget to the same beat as the other guys.
 But those differences?
 They’re exactly why YNAB works so well—and why hundreds of thousands of people have finally gained control over their money.

 Of course, because we’re different, we take some getting used to.
 It’s kind of like that nerdy kid in high school that ends up becoming your best friend.
 We’ve seen where new budgeters get stuck and frustrated, and we want to help you avoid the same.
 Keep reading for answers to ten of the most commonly asked questions that new YNABers send us.

-The first step towards control of your finances is deciding that you need a budget (great work!).
+The first step toward financial control is deciding that you need a budget (great work!).
 But how do you actually get started in YNAB?
 It can feel a little overwhelming to face your money situation or to learn a new app, so juggling both at the same time is bound to feel challenging.
-And, that’s not even taking into account YNAB’s many educational resources.